The True Cost of Deferred Maintenance in the Long Run

 Reverse the deferred maintenance mindset

-When you execute the right high-value maintenance at the right time, you actually start building long-term, sustainable efficiency.
-That’s why it’s important to mix preventive and deferred maintenance to avoid frequent issues.
+When you execute the right maintenance at the right time, you start building long-term, sustainable maintenance efficiency.